 If you’re going away over the festive period, be sure to leave the heating on low to prevent pipes from bursting in very cold weather.
 Because water will be continuously flowing, keeping the heating on low will help to prevent water still in the pipes from freezing.
 It is recommended to leave the heating permanently on and set to at least 13°C throughout winter.
 Nearly half of builders have been called to deal with burst pipes and so this is a very common problem.

 A third of builders have arranged for a broken boiler to be fixed in the winter months.
 Imagine if your boiler broke a few days before Christmas!
 The last thing you want is to be left without heating over Christmas, so make sure your boiler has been serviced well ahead of the big day.
 Have your boiler serviced by a Gas Safe registered engineer to make sure it’s all working correctly and you won’t be left without heating at any stage.

 These preventative measures should help ensure you’re not one of those homeowners who has unnecessary headaches over the festive period.
-However, if homeowners do need to hire a builder, they should use the FMB’s ‘Find a Builder’ service.
 After all, even with a maintenance programme in place, unavoidable jobs might still crop up over the Christmas break.

 If you're planning a home renovation or building project, try our free Find a Builder search to find a Master Builder company in your local area and build with confidence.